How Much Does a Deck Cost in Cambridge? 2026 Price Guide

 4) Decking material (PT vs composite)

-If you’re leaning PT, understand the long-term maintenance cycle: /decks/blog.
+If you're leaning PT, understand the long-term maintenance cycle: Cedar vs pressure-treated deck in Ontario.

 5) Footings: concrete vs helical piles